List of CPAP Machines Made and Recalled by Philips (2023)

 Man Using CPAP Machine

 The diethylene glycol toxic gas can cause respiratory tract issues and, in some cases, cancer and cardiovascular disease when inhaled for an extended period.
+While the CPAP machines manufactured by Philips treat conditions like sleep apnea, the defective units could introduce far more severe health issues.

+The danger in the defective units was amplified since the foam particles could degrade due to environmental factors and general wear and tear.
 Research shows that Philips CPAP units over three years old had a higher risk of foam degradation and, therefore, toxic gas from the Pe-Pur foam.

 Initially, Philips claimed the emissions from their devices were not high enough to pose potential health risks.
 Still, the deteriorating health of certain users proved a concern that Philips devices were endangering their customers’ health.